maits/general-assembly-FEWD/README.md

 # General Assembly
-A repo with the coding exercises from GA's FEWD course
+A repo with the coding exercises from GA's FEWD course.